jcllobet/mother-in-law-decoder/README.md

 ## Output

 Transcripts save to `output/<session>/` as JSON, TXT, and MP3.
-Resume anytime with the same session name.
+Resume anytime with the same session name or change it for a new session.

 ## Requirements